-- 2.01 The Executive Director/ General Manager is responsible for ensuring implementation of this policy by: - discouraging and preventing harassment within the Club; - ensuring formal complaints of harassment are investigated in a sensitive, responsible, timely and confidential manner; - providing advice to persons who experience harassment; - using the Club's best efforts to support and assist any employee or member of the Club who experiences harassment by someone who is not an employee or member of the Club; - making all members, volunteers and employees of the Club aware of this policy and procedures contained herein; - informing complainants and respondents of the procedures contained in this policy; - regularly reviewing the terms of this policy to ensure that they adequately meet the Club's legal obligations and public policy objectives; - referring any harassment complaint to Safe Sport Canada (or such other independent third party) to investigate and resolve by way of mediation or arbitration, as the case may be, and - following any recommendations, remedial steps or corrective measures when a complaint of harassment has been substantiated, regardless of the position of the person or authority of the offender;

-- 2.02 Every member of the Erin Mills Soccer Club is responsible for ensuring that the Club's environment is free from harassment.
-This means not engaging in, allowing, condoning, or ignoring behaviour contrary to this policy.
-In addition, any member of the Club who believes that anyone else has experienced or is experiencing harassment is encouraged to notify the Club's Harassment Officer or the Board of Directors of the situation. - 2.03 If any Officer or Director of the Club is involved directly or indirectly in any complaint under this policy, the Board of Directors shall appoint an independent party for the purpose of dealing with the complaint.
+- 2.01 The Board of Directors are responsible for ensuring implementing this Policy by: - discouraging and preventing harassment within the Club; - ensuring formal complaints of harassment are investigated in a sensitive, responsible, timely and confidential manner; - providing advice to persons who experience harassment; - using the Club's best efforts to support and assist any employee or member of the Club who experiences harassment by someone who is not an employee or member of the Club; - making all members, volunteers and employees of the Club aware of this policy and procedures contained herein; - informing complainants and respondents of the procedures contained in this Policy; - regularly reviewing the terms of this Policy to ensure that they adequately meet the Club's legal obligations and public policy objectives; - appointing a harassment officer and providing the training and resources they need to fulfill their responsibilities under this Policy; and - imposing appropriate disciplinary or corrective measures when a complaint of harassment has been substantiated, regardless of the position of the person or authority of the offender; - 2.02 Every member of the Erin Mills Soccer Club has a responsibility to play a part in ensuring that the club's environment is free from harassment.
+This means not engaging in, allowing, condoning, or ignoring behavior contrary to this Policy.
+In addition, any member of the Club who believes that anyone else has experienced or is experiencing harassment is encouraged to notify the Club's Harassment Officer or the Board of Directors of the situation. - 2.03 If any Officer or Director of the Club is involved directly or indirectly in any complaint under this Policy, the Board of Directors shall appoint an independent party for the purpose of dealing with the complaint.